yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-08/lab/README.md

   * This is a main benefit of testing -- asserting that major changes don't effect functionality!

 ### Testing
-* Write a complete set of tests for all data models, independent of the server
+* Write a complete set of tests for all data routes and REST operations, independent of the server
 * For testing the server and routes, use `supergoose` to do end-to-end testing